New York City lawmakers vote to ban flavored vaping products

 “We are acting to protect our kids by banning the e-cigarette flavors that have been hooking them for years,” Democratic City Council member Mark Levine said before the Council voted 42-2 to adopt the ban on flavored vaping products.

-Advocates for the vaping industry jeered and threw fake dollar bills from the balcony after the vote, and industry supporters said the ban will hamper efforts to curb smoking.
+Advocates for the vaping industry jeered and threw dollar bills from the balcony after the vote, and industry supporters said the ban will hamper efforts to curb smoking.

 “All the New York City Council did today was make it harder for adult smokers to quit, shut down small businesses, and create a new black market that will inevitably lead to Constitutional violations by the New York City Police Department,” Gregory Conley, president of the American Vaping Association, said in a prepared statement.

-Note: This story has been corrected to show that a vaping group official says the thrown dollar bills were real, not fake.